 Inzer Forever Belt

 If you’ve been strength training for any length of time, then you know of the Inzer Forever Belt.
-It’s easily the most talked about and commonly praised lifting belt on the market.
-Search Google or YouTube for Forever reviews and you’ll be blown away by how many there are, and they are all quite positive.
+This is easily the most talked about and commonly praised lifting belt on the market.
+Search Google or YouTube for Inzer Forever reviews and you’ll be amazed at how many you find, and they are all quite positive.
 Yeah the reviews are borderline cultish, but the fact is that you can’t have sold that many belts and gotten that much positive feedback without producing a solid product.

 Inzer does a couple special things with their belts that make them so durable.
 For starters, they use giant, over-sized rivets that will never come out, and smooth spinning, seamless steel rollers in their prong belts.
 Also, all of their belts have extra rows of stitching that help maintain adhesion between the inner hide and the outer layers of suede.
 These things are put together really well.
 I’ve yet to hear of one falling apart regardless of age.